Kalirad/Making_ATP_fast_-_slow/README.md

 Data and code associated with:

-Safdari, Sadeghi, & Kalirad.
+Safdari, Kalirad, & Sadeghi.
 Population-level heterogeneity as a reflection of mixed strategy: A computational perspective on the Crabtree effect

 ## Contents: